smartpay-eg/CashCollector/README.md

   - `PmtType`: Payment type:
     - `POST`: Post-payment, requires inquiry.
     - `PREP`: Prepaid payment, check `PaymentRules.IsInqRqr` to determine if an inquiry is required.
-    - `VOUCH`: Voucher, payment is direct without inquiry.
+    - `VOCH`: Voucher, payment is direct without inquiry.
   - `ServiceType`: Type of the service (e.g., `BILLS`).
   - `ServiceName`: Name of the bill.
   - `BillTypeAcctLabel`: Label for the primary input field (POST and PREP types only).